 - How do we penetrate the market sector?

 - Who are our first enablers?

 - What level of penetration can we achieve in year 1?

 - Where do we need to be in year 3?

-Only then can he or she create meaningful KPI’s for the Sales Team at a tactical level.
+They can only create meaningful KPIs for the Sales Team at a tactical level.

-- Identify X number of prospects in our market sector/geographical location per time period
+- Identify X number of prospects in our market sector/geographical location per period

-- Identify opportunities where our service can add real value to a prospective customer and how
+- Find opportunities where our service can add real value to a prospective customer and how

 - Identify who we may be are competing against in delivering our service to each prospective customer and how we differ